Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

     " | kubectl apply -f -
     ```

-4. Create an AccessRole to grant permissions to user `backend-owner` to modify `TrafficPermission` only for the backend service:
+4. Create an AccessRole to grant permissions to the `backend-owner` user to modify `TrafficPermission` only for the backend service:

     ```sh
     echo '